11

 Get-Command

-- Shows all the powershell commands with the word
+• Shows all the powershell commands with the word write in it.

 Get-Command **write**